 The average pet insurance plan is around $35 per month for dogs and $25 per month for cats.

-Petplan does not cover pre-existing conditions, wellness care, or cosmetic and elective procedures.
+Fetch does not cover pre-existing conditions, wellness care, or cosmetic and elective procedures.
 Also, it is not available in New Brunswick and Quebec.

-It covers 90% of eligible expenses after you meet your annual deductible, and there is no cap or payout limit which is a unique feature.
+It covers 90% of eligible expenses after you meet your annual deductible, and there is no cap or payout limit, which is a unique feature.

-Trupanion offers “Vet Direct Pay” which means your veterinarian is paid directly and you can avoid the hassle of submitting paper claims for reimbursement.
+Trupanion offers “Vet Direct Pay,” which means your veterinarian is paid directly, and you can avoid the hassle of submitting paper claims for reimbursement.